dmbarbour/wikilon/docs/AwelonLang.md

 Evaluating the outer program before values gives us the greatest opportunity to drop values or annotate them with memoization or other features.
 Evaluation before copy resists introduction of rework without introducing need for memoization, and covers the common case.
 Final values are reduced because we assume the program as a whole might be copied for use in many locations.

-A runtime is not constrained by this basic strategy.
-For example, a runtime could perform logical copies without immediate evaluation at its own discretion, perhaps using implicit memoization.
-Evaluation could be tuned by annotations or runtime evaluation options.
-Parallelism, memoization, stowage, deferred computation, fail-fast errors, optimizations, etc.. are accessible via annotations.
+This is just a recommended strategy.
+A runtime could at its own discretion ignore the 'evaluate before copy' strategy in favor of memoizing lazy evaluations, or support shallow evaluation modes.
+Evaluation strategies may be tuned via annotations to leverage parallelism, memoization, stowage, deferred computation, fail-fast errors, explicit optimizations, and so on.
 See also *Optimization*, below.

-## Named Values
+## Value Words

-A 'named value' is a word whose evaluated definition is a singleton block.
-An Awelon runtime must treat named values as values with respect to binding, data plumbing, etc..
+A 'value word' is a word whose evaluated definition is a singleton block.
+Value words have a nice interaction with lazy linking: data plumbing with natural numbers, `true` and `false` booleans, named module or data resources, and so on will effectively treat value words as blocks values.

-        true = [a d]
-        false = [d i]
-        42 = [41 S]

         42 true w == true 42
         42 [] b   == [42]

-Support for named values is implicit with the lazy link constraint.
-I'm just making it explicit.
-Named values are essential for preserving human-meaningful structure and broad support for hypermedia resources.
+Value words are effectively the 'nouns' of Awelon language.
+They are convenient for preserving human-meaningful structure and support for hypermedia resources.

 ## Fixpoints and Loops